ARO369/Language-Preservation-Platform-Copyright/README.md

 ---

 ## **Conclusion**

-You have successfully set up and used the **Language Preservation Web App**! 🎉
+You have successfully set up and used the **Preserving Languages Through Blockchain Technology**! 🎉

 If you have any issues please contact:
 Aaradhya Pathak: aaradhyapathakofficial@gmail.com (+91 8799986851)